N'Swakamok Native Friendship Centre: Aims and objectives

 The Friendship Centre is governed by a Board of Directors, who are elected at annual meetings of public attendance.
 Membership fees are $1.00 for students, $2.00 for adults, and $3.00 for families.
 The Friendship Centre also works cooperatively with both public and private agencies of drug and alcohol abuse and legal and social services.
 It is able to develop its programs in a way that reflects its community and their communication practices and styles.
 The N'Swakamok Native Friendship Centre has grown in knowledge, skills, communication, space and staff.
 Presently it houses 14 different supportive programs, hosts many activities and provides employment for 28 staff.
 Programs offered by the Friendship Centre include an Aboriginal Courtwork Program, a Literacy Program, an Employment Program, an Aboriginal Family Support Program, and a Community Support Program.

+Activities

+Over the past 10 years, the Friendship Centre has developed and implemented a philosophy of community development as a part of program delivery.
+The Land Base Committee of the Friendship Centre began fundraising and planning in 1983.
+By 1986, the Committee purchased 64 acre of land on the outskirts of Sudbury, which helped to provide both cultural growth and awareness.

+The N'swakamok Native Friendship Centre hosts an annual powwow celebrating National Indigenous Peoples Day at Bell Park, with hundreds of participants.
+They have also hosted memorials and celebrations of life.

+Every year, the centre hosts an Every Child Matters Walk on September 30, the annual National Day for Truth and Reconciliation.